 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Located under the cow byre in the garden near the big pond you'll find our exhibition which delves into the history of Smallhythe Place during it's shipbuilding days.

 This fascinating work dates as far back as the 13th Century, at which time Smallhythe was seen as one of the most significant shipyards in Medieval England.
 It's hard to imagine now how close the water once was but ask our guides more about where the shipbuilding would have taken place when you visit us.

 Take a look at our new video exhibition focusing on the life of Ellen Terry during the time of the great war, with unseen material brought to life by the voices of Dame Eileen Atkins and Charles Collingwood.
-The film is an hour and fifteen minutes long, for any more information please call 01580 762334.
+The film is 20 minutes, for any more information please call 01580 762334.

 - Upcoming events in the barn and in the garden

 - Shipbuilding exhibition, learn about Smallhythe's early history